 8. Edinburgh, Scotland

 Edinburgh surprised us – in a good way.
 The purpose of our trip was to partake in Hogmanay, the world’s largest New Year’s Eve street party.
 Because of this, we visited during the peak of winter.

 Now, if you’ve ever been to Scotland during winter, you’ll know that it gets freeeeezing cold.
 So, we limited our expectations – which ended up being a very good thing.

 The medieval city is unlike any other city we have visited.
 It’s easy to feel Scotland’s dark history as you wander down the Royal Mile in Edinburgh’s Old Town.

 Did you know that there is an ancient city that was quarantined and buried under today’s modern city?
 We didn’t!
 Take a ghost tour and see for yourself.
 There’s plenty of acting but its good fun.

 9. Porto, Portugal

-Have you visited any of these European cities?
+Have you visited any of these cities in Europe?

-What cities would you add to this list?
+What cities in Europe would you add to this list?

-Share your favourites in the comments section below.
+Share your favorites in the comments section below.
 We’re always looking for travel inspiration!